“Emotional frustration -The Hushed plague”

 This essay is meant not only for emotionally frustrated-women but men too.
 Whether we like it or not, we are now living in a totally on-demand environment.
 The time lapse between awareness, desire and reward has been reduced to an instant.
 If the streaming platforms release all the episodes of a series in a single day, we must realize that entertainment has taken a new dimension, especially for women.
 If you take a lady for a romantic dinner (including someone that you have known forever like your own wife) you should expect her to scrutinize closely you for any faux-pas and quietly expect the right moves—verbal and physical.
 Binge-watching-reacting.
 You must be able to “sell her” your brand every time both interact romantically.
 Reality takes a backseat to the magic of entertainment.
 It’s what she sees in you.
 To succeed in this mellifluous Houdini-type magic, you must combine the storytelling prowess of brand marketers with the action-driven stunts of performance marketers.

-Someone trying “to market their brand”—please don’t get me the silly, cheap litany that we shouldn’t objectify human beings when we all know that in the social media that is precisely how we are considered for practical reasons—has to leverage this new paradigm to their advantage by taking recourse to many best practices advocated by some psychologists, social researchers, philosophers, writers, survey specialists and even a few “dirty tricks” by enthusiastic lovers of ladies—but not from moi as I turned into a Monk of Medicine.
+Someone trying “to market their brand”—please don’t get me the silly, cheap litany that we shouldn’t objectify human beings when we all know that in the social media that is precisely how we are considered for practical reasons—has to leverage this new paradigm to their advantage by taking recourse to many best practices advocated by some psychologists, social researchers, philosophers, writers, survey specialists and even a few “dirty tricks” by enthusiastic lovers of ladies—liked we used to be long, long time ago before we decided to become a Monk of Medicine.

 Do not despair.
 Ignorant men can learn.
 Frustrated women can get relief.